jazzband/prettytable/README.md

 #### Changing style options just once

-If you don't want to make long term style changes by changing an attribute like in the previous section, you can make changes that last for just one ``get_string`` by giving those methods keyword arguments.
+If you don't want to make long-term style changes by changing an attribute like in the previous section, you can make changes that last for just one ``get_string`` by giving those methods keyword arguments.
 To print two "normal" tables with one borderless table between them, you could do this: